 Can dogs eat apples?
 What about watermelon, potatoes, or grapes?
 We’re breaking down safe and unsafe fruits and vegetables for dogs…

 We are MAJOR dog lovers around here!
-If you are anything like us, you often feel sorry for your cute pooch when you see him eating the exact same meal, day after day.
+If you’re anything like us, you often feel sorry for your cute pooch when you see him eating the exact same meal, day after day.

-How can they possibly live their whole life content with the same old dog food, without experiencing the unlimited and delicious options that human food has to offer?
+How can they possibly live their whole life content with the same old dog food without experiencing the unlimited and delicious options that human food has to offer?

-Most dogs will eat absolutely anything edible you place in front of their mouths, so before you give your dog free access to the refrigerator, be sure to familiarize yourself with the foods that are both safe and dangerous to your furry friend.
+Most dogs will eat any food they can get their mouths on.
+But before you give your dog free access to the refrigerator, be sure to familiarize yourself with foods that are both safe and dangerous to your furry friend.
 Dogs’ bodies react much differently than ours do to the food they consume, so please play it safe!

 *Please note that even if a fruit or vegetable is safe for dogs to eat, it is not recommended that fruits and vegetables are a regular part of your dog’s diet.
 Only feed them safe fruits and vegetables in small amounts.
 Dog food was invented for a reason!

-**Also please note that it is recommended that you speak to your veterinarian before introducing any new foods into your dog’s diet.
+It is also recommended that you speak to your veterinarian before introducing any new foods into your dog’s diet.

 Safe Fruits and Vegetables for Dogs